 Employer-provided retirement plans, combined with Social Security and individual savings, produce significant retirement benefits for America's working families.
-According to the U.S. Department of Labor, there were over 700,000 private employer retirement plans in 2010, which covered nearly 130 million workers.
-Additionally, state and local governments have over 3,400 retirement systems, which cover approximately 27 million workers.
+According to the U.S. Department of Labor, there were over 675,000 private employer retirement plans in 2012, which covered nearly 130 million workers.3

-The Bureau of Labor Statistics ("BLS") reported that in March 2012, 78 percent of all fulltime workers had access to an employer-sponsored retirement plan.
-The BLS found that 86 percent of full-time workers at large employers had access to a retirement plan.
-Ninety-nine percent of fulltime employees of state and local governments have access to an employer-sponsored retirement plan.
+The Bureau of Labor Statistics ("BLS") reported that in March 2014, 74 percent of all full-time workers had access to an employer-sponsored retirement plan.4 The BLS found that 89 percent of full-time workers at large employers had access to a retirement plan.

 Workers' retirement assets have significantly increased over the years.
 In 1974, U.S. retirement market assets totaled \$369 billion.
-By the end of 2012, workers had \$19.5 trillion available for retirement.
+By the end of 2014, workers had \$24.7 trillion available for retirement.5